vinayprabhu/Saliency_Image_Cropping/index.md

 | February 6, 2022 	|  😎🙌  WACV 2022 paper as part of the [Feb issue](https://www.rsipvision.com/ComputerVisionNews-2022February/10/) of the RSIP vision magazine 	|
 | August 1, 2022 	|  👉 Updated the landscape of current real-world deployments  	|

+## Interactive-demos

-## List of publicly available interactive demos
+List of publicly available interactive demos maintained by researchers (As of Aug 2022)

 1. [Seam Carving](https://trekhleb.dev/blog/2021/content-aware-image-resizing-in-javascript/)
 2. [SALICON DEMO](http://salicon.net/demo/)